Our Home in the Virginia Highlands

-The 22-acre Oracle Campus is situated in the New River Valley near the small town of Independence, Virginia.
-The campus is located in Grayson County, whose motto is: Protector of Nature.
+Our 22-acre campus is situated in the New River Valley near the small town of Independence, Virginia.
+The property is located in Grayson County, whose motto is: Protector of Nature.

-Oracle Campus rests along the New River – the oldest river in the Western Hemisphere and possibly the oldest river in the world.
-The New River flows south-to-north and stretches 320 miles, eventually merging with the Ohio and Mississippi Rivers and streaming into the Atlantic Ocean at the Gulf of Mexico.
+The New River is the oldest river in the Western Hemisphere and possibly the oldest river in the world.
+It flows south-to-north and stretches 320 miles, eventually merging with the Ohio and Mississippi Rivers and streaming into the Atlantic Ocean at the Gulf of Mexico.

 Previously, the New River Valley was the hunting grounds of the Cherokee and other Native people, and our campus contains an indigenous burial site.
 To honor our forebears, we built the Turtle Island Labyrinth and Peace Pole Medicine Wheel.

 Oracle Campus - Infrastructure